 ELKHART — Warsaw looked as curiously fresh as a flower in bloom — especially Jared Bloom.

-Warsaw had narrowly escaped Central 45-44 in double overtime on Tuesday, then narrowly escaped heavily favored Concord 43-41 in triple OT on Friday, yet the Tigers appeared increasingly crisp as Saturday’s championship proceeded into the second half.
+Warsaw had narrowly escaped Central 45-44 in double overtime on Tuesday, then barely escaped prohibitive favorite Concord 43-41 in triple OT on Friday, yet the Tigers appeared increasingly crisp as Saturday's championship rolled into the second half.

 “You know, you can't survive both those first two games and then not win the sectional,” Bloom reasoned.
 “I think (the freshness) comes from within.
 We just wanted it so bad.
 And for me, it's something I've dreamt about my whole high school career.
 Every day I was in the gym working hard, I was thinking of a sectional championship.
 That's all I cared about.”

 “We didn't have an answer for Jared Bloom,” Northridge rookie head coach Ronnie Thomas said of the 6-footer who went 9-of-12 from all over the field with three 3-pointers and 12-of-14 at the line.
 “Thirty-three points.
 And we couldn't trap him, because he found the open man.”